 - Developing a clear plan for your website and for each page of your website

-- Developing content that converts and is structured for the web
+- Structuring your content so that it converts and is structured for the web

 - Developing a unique design that incorporates your company’s branding (colours, logo and fonts)